 Things to do in Whistler with Kids

 As a true four season mountain resort, Whistler has something for everyone at every time of year.
-For families, the ski resort offers great hotel deals and accommodation options, lots of family-friendly restaurant choices in close walking distance, and an amazing assortment of activities and attractions.
-You won’t have to worry about the kids getting bored on holiday, are lots of things to do in Whistler for kids.
+For families, this world class ski resort offers great hotel deals and accommodation options, lots of family-friendly restaurant choices in close walking distance, and an amazing assortment of activities and attractions.
+You won’t have to worry about the kids getting bored on holiday, this mountain town is packed with loads of things to do in Whistler for kids.

 Whistler Kids Activities Year-Round

-1. Step aboard the Peak2Peak, one of the longest free span gondola rides in the world.
+1. Step aboard the Peak 2 Peak Gondola, one of the longest free span gondola rides in the world.
 If you dare, opt for the glass-bottom gondola to maximize your views.
 The Peak2Peak operates year round, which is fabulous for skiers to access the terrain on both Whistler and Blackcomb Mountains, and for hikers to do the same in summer.
 As with all the Whistler gondolas, this is a great place for bear-spotting in summer and fall – bring binoculars

 2. Take a guided tour with an Aboriginal Youth Ambassador of the beautiful Squamish Lilwat Cultural Centre in the Upper Village.
 Try weaving cedar strips into a bracelet, or watch a multi-media presentation about Lilwat culture, heritage and history.